GIScience/gis-training-resource-center/content/Modul_9/en_qgis_openrouteservice_tools.md

 Where to sign up for OpenRouteService    Source: HeiGIT
 ```
 ### Sign up and setup
--  You will be redirected to the OpenRouteService site, where you need to create     a user account
+-  You will be redirected to the Openrouteservice site, where you need to create     a user account

 ```{figure} /fig/sign_up_ORS.png
 ---